Please note: This section of the website has not yet been updated with information about ARML 2021. Please check back on

 ARML 2020 Information - Wild Wild West (Arizona, Idaho, Montana, Nebraska, Nevada, New Mexico, North Dakota, South Dakota, Wyoming)

 mathleague.org is recruiting a team of talented math students to represent several western states (Arizona, Idaho, Montana, Nebraska, Nevada, New Mexico, North Dakota, South Dakota, and Wyoming) as a "Wild Wild West" team at the national ARML competition, and we would like to invite interested students to submit an application to be on this year's team.
-We will be competing at the American Regions Mathematics League national contest in Las Vegas this May/June.
-This year's ARML meet is scheduled for May 31 and June 1 at the campus of the University of Nevada - Las Vegas.
-This year's contest conflicts with an SAT test date, so students who had planned to take the June SAT will need to make alternate arrangements for a test date.
+We will be competing at the American Regions Mathematics League national contest in Las Vegas this May.
+This year's ARML meet is scheduled for May 29 and 30 at the campus of the University of Nevada - Las Vegas.